 Tell your grades from your last class only if you’re expected to tell, which you can gauge from others’ introductions.
 If you’re the first to go, avoid mentioning grades unless specifically asked to.

 Do’s and Don’ts

-- Make eye contact with other students while speaking.
-Don’t fixate your eyes on a familiar section of the audience.
+Make eye contact with other students while speaking.
+Don’t fix your eyes on a familiar section of the audience.
 Move your eyes around.